 “I think my experience of it is, after 20 years-ish of doing this job, I want to be involved in how we tell the stories,” shared Barnes.
 “And Eric was, luckily, an incredibly collaborative, open, wonderful genius writer who would sit down with me.

 “You know, my preoccupation and my passion are words, it always has been.
-I studied literature at university, and I love the scripts, and the books, and the and the language.
+I studied literature at university, and I love the scripts, and the books, and the language.
 So to be able to have a say, [like] I think this line is stronger than this line.
 I think this is important.
 [It’s] important to me to have a say in how we tell a story.
 And that made me feel like, [that] was different from when I was [in my] early 20s and didn’t know anything, and didn’t know what I would want even if someone did ask me.”

 Barnes on what fans can expect from the show.